 Dr. Lynn Clark is the holder of the Chase Bank Endowed Professorship in Teacher Education.

-Clark is an assistant professor, coordinator of Secondary Teacher Education, and director of DREAM in the College of Education and Human Development at ULM.
+Clark is an assistant professor, coordinator of Secondary Teacher Education, and director of DREAM in the College of Arts, Education and Sciences at ULM.

 She received her B.A. from the University of California Los Angeles, her Master of Education degree from the University of the Pacific, and her Ph.D. from Indiana University.